Ebaka716/searchV3/memoryBank/progress.md

 - LoadingSpinner component created for modular loading states (used in search and dialogue flow)
 - Search page now supports a dialogue array: queries from EnhancedInput are added to a dialogue list, each with loading and result states, rendered above the input (newest at top)

+- All lint, type, and Next.js Suspense issues resolved (Search page uses Suspense for useSearchParams)
+- Dashboard page removed as unused
+- Local dev and build are clean

 - (Add your current status, known issues, and progress here)